 The Peugeot 108 is a likeable machine thanks to its chic styling and plentiful spec options.
 It’s got a strong reliability record and a decent amount of interior space for a city car, and it’s also easy to drive around town.

 - Smart looks

 - Range of trim and model options

 At a glance

-You wouldn’t expect a city car to be the last word in dynamic excellence, but even so, the 108 doesn’t do the job anywhere near as well as rivals like the Volkswagen Up or Hyundai i10.
-The ride has a lumpy, unsettled quality, and slack body control means the car bobs and sways on undulating surfaces.
+When it comes to ride and handling, the 108 lags behind rivals like the Volkswagen Up or Hyundai i10.
+The ride can be lumpy and unsettled, and slack body control means the car bobs and sways on undulating surfaces.
 It also means a fair bit of lean in corners, and the skinny tyres don't give huge amounts of grip, especially in the wet.
-What's more, the steering feels rather remote.
-At least it’s light at low speeds for easy manoeuvres, and the tight turning circle helps on that score as well.
+You hear a fair amount of wind and road noise, and if you go for the ‘Top’ version with its folding fabric roof, you feel plenty of wind buffeting, but without feeling like you’re in a proper convertible.
+While the steering feels rather remote, it is nice and light at low speeds for easy manoeuvres, and the tight turning circle helps on that score as well.

 The 108 is available with five or three doors, and the five-door is also available with a folding fabric roof, called the Top.
 Three trim levels are available, starting with the Active, which gives you 15-inch steel wheels, manual air conditioning and the infotainment system that includes Apple CarPlay and Android Auto, as well as Bluetooth and a DAB radio.

 Upgrade to the Allure - which we’d recommend you do – and you get more creature comforts, including keyless entry and start, a reversing camera and 15-inch alloy wheels.